rajrohith/spark-native-yarn/README.md

 $> cd stark
 ```

-This completes pre-requisite required to run STARK and you can now
+This completes the pre-requisite required to run STARK and you can now
 continue to [**_Getting Started_**](https://github.com/hortonworks/spark-on-tez/wiki/Getting-Started) guide.

 ==